 Read more: Top Vienna Attractions

-2. Berlin Where to Stay
+2. Berlin Where to Stay in Berlin

 The bold and brash German capital is a city that has seen a lot of history, most recently being split between capitalist West and socialist East Germany.
 But with its turbulent history in the past, this modern-day city has a fashionable street scene, energetic art culture, infamous and very cool nightlife, and plenty of hipster hangouts.